 Children are developing.
 They grow in developmental sequences, like a tower of bricks, each layer depending on the one below it.
 Serious delays interrupting these sequences can severely disrupt development1” – Sadako Ogato, former United Nations High Commissioner for Refugees”.

 Children have the right to security, education, and well-being.
 To provide children and unaccompanied minors with a sense of security, and try to bring a bit of normality to their lives is something we in A Drop in the Ocean try to do every single day.
 This next part will discuss our work with children in the locations we work at, and how the Sustainable Development Goals (SDGs) are linked to human rights.

 Sustainable Development Goals and Our Work with Children and Unaccompanied Minors in Greece

 The United Nations (UN) Declaration on the Right to Development 1986 proclaimed that development is a right that belongs to everyone, which resulted in the Millennium Development Goals (MDGs), that today has evolved into the SDGs.
 The SDGs are linked to international human rights standards2, and we argue that refugee rights are human rights.
 Refugee rights can be linked to the refugees’ living conditions in refugee camps, which can be linked to SDG 3: good health and well-being, SDG 4: quality education, and SDG 6: clean water and sanitation.
-We work in refugee camps in Skaramagas, Elefsina, Samos, Nea Kavala, and Lesvos, where we every day strive to better the health and well-being of the refugees by providing meaningful activities and informal education.
+We work in and around refugee camps in Skaramagas, Elefsina, Samos, Nea Kavala, and Lesvos, where we every day strive to better the health and well-being of the refugees by providing meaningful activities and informal education.